gongna-au/gongna-au.github.io/aboutme.md

 Hello there! 👋

-Welcome to my GitHub profile!
+Welcome to my profile!
 I'm a fitness enthusiast and a budding backend developer, constantly expanding my horizons in the captivating world of coding.
 Studying at a prestigious 211 university in Wuhan, I'm surrounded by an inspiring academic environment that feeds my passion for technology and continuous learning.

 My journey in backend development has been thrilling, as I delve into the intricacies of server-side applications and explore cutting-edge technologies and frameworks.
 But life isn't just about coding!